jest-community/jest-pytest/README.md

 # jest-pytest

-Based on @cpojer's amazing [Jest / Pytest work here](https://github.com/cpojer/pyjest), and adapted to work with pytest snapshots and a more modern [JSON pytest reporter](https://github.com/numirias/pytest-json-report).
+Based on @cpojer's amazing [Jest / Pytest work here](https://github.com/cpojer/pyjest), and adapted to work with pytest snapshots and a custom [JSON pytest reporter](https://github.com/jondot/pytest-jest).

+Essentially, it's:

+1.  `jest-pytest` to tie up the Jest side.
+2.  `pytest-jest` to tailor-fit reporting from the Python side.

 ## Quick Start